-The course includes: analysis of political, economic and ideological factors affecting the behavior of states and the conduct of transnational business, with particular attention to multinational enterprises, formulation of foreign policy processes, including economic and trade policies.
-It also includes: analysis of international legal systems, with particular emphasis on business disputes arising from contracts and agreements; tariff liabilities; nationalization problems; procedures for arbitration and settlement.
-(3 units)
+The course includes: analysis of political, military, economic and ideological factors affecting the behavior of states and the conduct of transnational business, with particular attention to multinational enterprises, formulation of foreign policy processes, including economic and trade policies.
+It also includes: analysis of international legal systems, with particular emphasis on business disputes arising from anti-trust laws; contracts and agreements; tariff liabilities; nationalization problems; procedures for arbitration and settlement.
+A one-unit written research project and its oral presentation are required for the course.
+(4 units)